Title

 Republic Act No. 7846 mandates the inclusion of Hepatitis-B immunization in the basic immunization services for infants and children below eight years old in the Philippines, with a specific provision for newborns of Hepatitis-B positive mothers to receive immediate immunization after birth.

-• The law requires the inclusion of necessary funding to implement its provisions in the General Appropriations Act for the year following its enactment.
+• Section 2 requires that the amount necessary to carry out Republic Act No. 7846 be included in the General Appropriations Act of the year following its enactment into law.

 Analyze Cases Smarter, Faster